singhvik/singhvik.github.io/_posts/2020-08-14-dockerfile-best-practices.md

 ### How caching in docker build works

-A Docker image consists of read-only layers each of which represents a Dockerfile instruction/step.
+A Docker image consists of read-only layers each of which represents a dockerfile instruction/step.
 When a docker build is run if the step or instruction is unchanged then a cache from a previos build is used and the step is not actually exectued.
-As soon a step is changed, cache of all the subsequent steps are also invalidated.
+As soon as a step is changed, cache of all the subsequent steps are also invalidated.

 This is why you should always: